Sitecore/developer-portal/apps/devportal/data/markdown/pages/learn/faq/xm-personalize/development.md

 ### How is authentication handled between the different tools?

-By default, administrator authentication to XM, Personalize, and Send will be individually managed by each application.
-Alternatively, SSO can be implemented across the three.
+By default, administrator authentication to XM and Personalize will be individually managed by each application.
+Alternatively, SSO can be implemented.

 ### What is the plan to help migrate customers from XP to XM+Personalize?